-- All driveways (including rural) are to have a minimum grade of 4% up to a maximum grade of 12.5% (1:8) over the first 3 metres from the layback. - In some cases, due to the existing shape of the land this may not be possible, a transition curve from the property boundary line will be required. - Special dispensations shall be made for driveways in very flat areas where minimum grades cannot be met.
+- All driveways (including rural) are to have a minimum grade of 4% up to a maximum grade of 12.5% (1:8) over the first 3 metres from the layback.
+Refer to Figure 2 for a typical driveway high/low profile. - In some cases, due to the existing shape of the land this may not be possible, a transition curve from the property boundary line will be required. - Special dispensations shall be made for driveways in very flat areas where minimum grades cannot be met.